 Some have inquired if they have to contact Bethel regarding their visit.
 This will be done for you by your tour coordinator.
 The Bethel facilities will know that you are coming.

 During the longer bus rides, we will arrange for the consideration of our meeting parts.
-There will also be other times on the bus for singing songs, telling experiences, etc. And everyday will start with a consideration of the Daily Text and Prayer.
+There will also be other times on the bus for singing songs, telling experiences, watching broadcast or other videos, etc. And everyday will start with a consideration of the Daily Text and Prayer.

 The tours have been arranged so we can see as much of the Bethel facilities as possible as well as a few other points of interest.
 There will also be FREE days in New York and Montreal for you to do whatever you would like to do or see.